-What is it all about anyways??
+What is barefoot running all about anyways?

 Pretty much everyone these days has seen those strange Vibram “toe shoes” or heard something about this barefoot running thing.

-Whether you’ve read the book “Born to Run” and barefoot/minimalist running has piqued your interest or you just think it is a completely wacky trend, there is a lot of debate about the benefits and validity of the movement.
+Whether you’ve read the book “Born to Run” and barefoot/minimalist running has piqued your interest, or you just think it is a completely wacky trend, there is a lot of debate about the benefits and validity of the movement.

 First of all, a little about myself.
 I am the proud mother of a 1 year old boy, Wyatt.